leterDieu/Stellarity-mcoc/mkdocs/docs/items/prismatic_punch.md

 - Prismatic Blasts do not home onto players in PvP, but they can still hurt them if a player happened to step into them.
     - This also means they can hurt you if you are not careful enough!
 - Explosions from Prismatic Punch ignore invulnerability frames.
-- Prismatic Blasts will home on, but not damage the [Ender Dragon](../mobs/bosses/ender_dragon.md) or End Crystals.
+    - This means that:
+        - Multishot can deal much more damage if all blasts target the same mob.
+        - Different chain explosions from Piercing can damage the same mob, increasing or outright multiplying the damage if they were to be close to each other.

 ## Trivia
-- This is first Developer Item to get added into Stellarity.
+- This is first Developer Item to have been added into Stellarity.
 - This is the second Crossbow to get added, first being the [Clockwork Crossbow](clockwork_crossbow.md).
 - According to one of Ender Expansion's texture artists - YaGirlGiulles - the color palette is based on trans pride flag[^1].
     - They are also a reference to colors of [Last Prism](https://terraria.wiki.gg/wiki/Last_Prism), a Terraria item.